zena59/file-locker/README.md

 usage:

-desktop icon is named as LOC
+desktop icon is named as LOC.
 one can change it by browsing to.local/share/appication/azusal7898.desktop and change the name = LOC

 !warning do not change name of .desktop file

 **!Default password = zena**